4102

 What impact does the circulating supply of Shiba Inu Coins have on its price and market value?

 A higher circulating supply could increase selling pressure and lower the price, while a lower supply could increase demand and price.
-However, it is worth noting that the price of cryptocurrencies is subject to various other factors, such as market trends, investor sentiment, and regulatory changes, which can also affect its value.
-Shiba Inu also has a burn mechanism that tends to act in favor of holders.
+However, it’s worth noting that the price of cryptocurrencies is subject to various other factors, such as market trends, investor sentiment, and regulatory changes, which can also affect their value.

 Will Shiba Inu (SHIB) reach $1?